Top South Walton Parks Approved by 30A Nature Lovers

 In addition to the historic home, visitors find places to fish, canoe, hike and picnic.
 While exploring Eden Gardens, take time to view blooming flowers and plants scattered throughout the area.
 Planning a wedding in South Walton?
 Here’s good news: Eden Gardens rents the grounds and pavilion for that special day.
 For information, call 850-267-8320.

 Ranked among the best beaches in 30A, Grayton Beach sits in the 2,000-acre Grayton Beach State Park.
 The onsite boat ramp provides access to Western Lake where fishermen and women enjoy fresh and saltwater fishing options.
 Four miles of trails welcome bicyclers and hikers and showcase the area’s natural beauty.
 Other things to do at Grayton Beach State Park include swimming, birding, canoeing, kayaking and unwinding on the beach.
 Grayton Beach is also dog-friendly.

 Visitors who want to stay overnight have camping and cabin options.
 The park houses 59 camping sites, each with electricity and water.
 RVs that measure 40-feet or less are welcome, or book a vacation rental in 30a with all the luxuries of home.

 Point Washington State Forest (Santa Rosa Beach)

-In addition to the natural amenities, Topsail Hill Preserve State Park has a store located on-site stocked with snacks and refreshments, as well as equipment rental options.
-Need to keep the kids entertained?
+In addition to natural amenities, Topsail Hill Preserve State Park has a store stocked with snacks and refreshments, as well as equipment rental options.
+Need to keep kids entertained?
 Go geo-seeking, where they experience a high-tech treasure hunt using GPS devices.
 Camping and leashed pets are also welcome in the park.

 Enjoy reading about the top South Walton parks?
 Check out these activities for couples in 30A.